sunny/actor/README.md

 end
 ```

+This creates a `call` method where each actor will be called with the same
+context.
+Therefore, outputs from one actor can be used as inputs for the next,
+and each actor along the way can help shape the final context you application needs.

 ### Rollback

 When using `play`, when an actor calls `fail!`, the following actors will not be
 called.

-Instead, all the _previous_ actors that succeeded will have their `rollback`
+Instead, all the actors that succeeded will have their `rollback` method called
-method triggered.

-You can use this to cleanup, for example:
+in reverse order.
+This allows actors a chance to cleanup, for example:

 ```rb
 class CreateOrder < Actor